driemworks/fangorn/README.md

 ## How it Works

 The idea behind Fangorn is that users can encrypt data for predefined gadgets that determine rules.
 Fangorn **workers** execute these gadgets, verifying **witness** data provided by the user via an RPC endpoint.
 Whenever witnesses can be verified, and at least a threshold of nodes agree, then they each produce a **partial decrypt** that can be used to decrypt some ciphertext.

+Fangorn operates as a distributed p2p network.
+After initial setup, the nodes **never** need to communicate again unless gossiping information related to a new node joining the forest.
+Encryption is completely non-interactive, while decryption requires calling each nodes' RPC.

+For encryption, users simply:
+1. define their intent (must be supported by Fangorn)
+2. Encrypt their data under Fangorn's public encryption key
+3. Store the ciphertext in some kind of shared storage
+4. Store the intent in a smart contract and that's it!

+For decryption, the process is somewhat more complex, involving interaction with the Fangorn network.
+This interaction is done by a simple RPC call.
+To decrypt:
+1. Read the intent from the smart contract and produce a vdalid witness
+2. Request t-of-n partial decryptions from Fangorn workers
+3. Aggregated them, and fetch the ciphertext from shared storage
+4. Decrypt the ciphertext and download it

 ![e2e](./docs/e2e.png)